postmates/PMKVObserver/README.md

 PMKVObserver provides a safe block-based wrapper around Key-Value Observing, with APIs for both Obj-C and Swift.
 Features include:

 * Thread-safety.
 Observers can be registered on a different thread than KVO notifications are sent on, and can be cancelled on yet another thread.
-An observer can even be cancelled from two thread simultaneously.
+An observer can even be cancelled from two threads simultaneously.
 * Automatic unregistering when the observed object deallocates.
 * Support for providing an observing object that is given to the block, and automatic unregistering when this observing object deallocates.
 This lets you call methods on `self` without retaining it or dealing with a weak reference.
 * Thread-safety for the automatic deallocation.
 This protects against receiving messages on another thread while the object is deallocating.